 Yes.The initial consultation is free of charge.
-Once you get in touch and let us know a little bit about your child's situation, we will arrange either a one to one confidential meeting, a phone call or a videocal.
-During the intial consultation meeting, we will discuss your child's concern and what we can offer to support you.
+Either you are a Headteacher or a parent, once you get in touch and let us know a little bit about your concerns and situation we will arrange a one to one confidential meeting.
+During the intial consultation meeting, we will discuss your curent situation and how we can support you.
 Once you are happy to proceed, we will email you with the service agreed, the fee and next steps.

 The structure of the therapy: